 The process known as OpenVPN Daemon or pia_manager

-belongs to software Hotspot Shield or Avast Premier or ExpressVPN or Avast Internet Security or HMA!
-Pro VPN or SurfEasy VPN or Avast Free Antivirus or ROAM VPN Service (version 2.1.4-01)
+belongs to software Hotspot Shield or ExpressVPN or Avast Internet Security or Avast Premier or Avast Free Antivirus or CyberGhost (version 6, 5) or HMA!
+Pro VPN or SurfEasy VPN or Avast SecureLine or ScanGuard

 by The OpenVPN Project (openvpn.net) or AnchorFree (anchorfree.com) or ExpressVPN.

 Description: Openvpn.exe is not essential for the Windows OS and causes relatively few problems.
 Openvpn.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\Windows.

 Known file sizes on Windows 10/8/7/XP are 690,176 bytes (8% of all occurrences), 510,464 bytes and 77 more variants.

 There is no information about the author of the file.
 The program has no visible window.
 The file is not a Windows system file.
 The application listens for or sends data on open ports to a LAN or the Internet.
 Therefore the technical security rating is 53% dangerous, however you should also read the user reviews.